5 Low-Waste Outdoor Activities

 As you spend more time outdoors creating new experiences, you might find that you're left with a small amount of garden waste, such as grass and leaves, and you're wondering how to get rid of it.
 Instead of simply throwing it away, why not start a compost heap to recycle your waste?
 You can even add your leftover vegetable peelings, fruit waste, tea leaves, and coffee grounds!
 Compost bins are great for the environment, as you'll be recycling your waste and turning it into food for insects.
 Then, once your compost mixture looks dark brown and soil-like, it makes a great organic fertiliser for your garden.
 Why not add it to your new vegetable patch?
 Alternatively, you could hire a green waste bin to recycle your waste.
 Once it's been collected, your waste will be taken to a special composting site and used for farming and gardening.

-Keeping the kids occupied over half term can be a difficult feat.
+Keeping the kids occupied can be a difficult feat.
 But, by following the tips in this guide, you can organise some fun, planet-friendly activities the whole family can enjoy!